Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

-18.1 The model that never left the notebook
+## The model that never left the notebook {#sec-mlops-intro}

 You've trained a model.
 It scores well on the test set, the stakeholders are impressed, and the pull request for the training pipeline has been approved.
 Now what?

-This gap between “the model works on my laptop” and “the model reliably serves predictions in production” is what MLOps addresses.
-MLOps borrows from DevOps the idea that the lifecycle doesn’t end at development — it includes deployment, monitoring, and continuous improvement.
-If Section 16.1 was about making results reproducible and Section 17.1 was about making data reliable, this chapter is about making models operational.
+This gap between "the model works on my laptop" and "the model reliably serves predictions in production" is what **MLOps** addresses.
+MLOps borrows from DevOps the idea that the lifecycle doesn't end at development; it includes deployment, monitoring, and continuous improvement.
+If @sec-repro-intro was about making results reproducible and @sec-pipelines-intro was about making data reliable, this chapter is about making models *operational*.

 The good news: most of the infrastructure patterns come directly from software engineering.
 The complication: models introduce new failure modes that traditional monitoring won't catch.